Assess student learning during COVID-19: Alternate assessment, Respondus Monitor, and Examity

 On this page:

-- Alternate assessment for instructors teaching courses in fall 2020 and spring 2021
+- Alternate assessment for instructors teaching courses in summer 2021

 - Considerations before using any service for online proctoring